New insights and perspectives on the natural gradient method: The Generalized Gauss-Newton Matrix

-Like the Hessian, the GGN can be used to define a local quadratic model of $h$ given by:
+Like the Hessian, the GGN can be used to define a local quadratic model of $h$, as given by:

-In approximate Newton/2nd-order methods based on the GGN, parameter updates are computed by minimizing $M(\delta)$ w.r.t. $\delta$.
-Since the exact minimizer $\delta^* = -G^{-1} \nabla h$ is often too difficult to compute, practical methods like the Hessian-free optimization of \citet{HF}, or Krylov Subspace Descent \citep{KSD}, will only approximately minimize $M(\delta)$.
+In 2nd-order methods based on the GGN, parameter updates are computed by minimizing $M_k(\delta)$ w.r.t. $\delta$.
+The exact minimizer\footnote{This formula assumes $G(\theta_k)$ is invertible.
+If it's not, the problem will either be unbounded, or the solution can be computed using the pseudo-inverse instead.} $\delta^* = -G(\theta_k)^{-1} \nabla h(\theta_k)$ is often too difficult to compute, and so practical methods will often only approximately minimize $M_k(\delta)$ \citep[e.g][]{dembo1982inexact, steihaug1983conjugate,dennis_text,HF,KSD}.

-A key property of $G$ which is not shared by the Hessian $H$ is that it is positive semi-definite (PSD), and can thus be used to define a local quadratic model to the objective $h$ which is bounded.
-While the unboundedness of local quadratic models defined by the Hessian can be worked around by imposing a trust region, it has nevertheless been observed by various researchers \cite{schraudolph,HF,KSD} that $G$ works much better in practice for neural network optimization.

 Since computing the whole matrix explicitly is usually too expensive, the GGN is typically accessed via matrix-vector products.
-To compute such products efficiently one can use the method of \citet{schraudolph}, which is a generalization of the well-known method for computing such products with the classical Gauss-Newton.
+To compute such products efficiently one can use the method of \citet{schraudolph}, which is a generalization of the well-known method for computing such products with the classical Gauss-Newton (and is also related to the TangentProp method of \citet{simard1992tangent}).
 The method is similar in cost and structure to standard backpropagation, although it can sometimes be tricky to implement (see \citet{HF_chapter}).

-As pointed out in \citet{hf-rnn}, the GGN can also be derived by generalizing the previously described alternative derivation of the classical Gauss-Newton matrix to the situation where $L$ is an arbitrary convex loss.
-In particular, if we substitute $\tilde{f}$ for $f$ in $h$ as before, it is not difficult to see that the Hessian of the resulting $h$ will be equal to the GGN.
+As pointed out in \citet{hf-rnn}, the GGN can also be derived by a generalization of the previously described derivation of the classical Gauss-Newton matrix to the situation where $L$ is an arbitrary convex loss.
+In particular, if we substitute the linearization $\tilde{f}$ for $f$ in $h$ as before (where $\tilde{f}(x, \theta) = J_f \cdot (\theta - \theta_i) + f(x, \theta_i)$ is the linearization of $f$), it is not difficult to see that the Hessian of the resulting modified $h$ will be equal to the GGN.